All Episodes

 He does want to punish success because he's doing it.

-In that soundbite he's doing it.
+In that soundbite, he's doing it.

 He's punishing success by mischaracterizing these people.

-He's talking about those of you who earn 250,000 a year.
+He's talking about those of you who earn $250,000 a year.

 You're rich.

-I mean, you're your target.
+I mean, you're target.

-You're a millionaire, you're a billionaire.
+You're a billionaire.

-That's all we're gonna ask of you.
+That's all we're going to ask of you.

 What are all these other people sacrificing?